When the sled prosthesis fails: Everything about switching to a total knee replacement

 Aftercare is crucial for successful recovery and long-term stable knee function.

-1. Physiotherapy: Patients start exercising under guidance to mobilize and strengthen the muscles just days after the surgery.
+1. Physiotherapy: Already in the first days after the operation, patients begin, under guidance, with exercises for mobilization and strengthening of the muscles.
 The goal is to restore the natural mobility and function of the knee.

-2. Weight relief: For several weeks, the use of crutches may be necessary to relieve the operated knee and allow the implant time to fully integrate.
+2. Weight offloading: For several weeks, the use of walking aids may be necessary to relieve the operated knee and give the implant time for complete integration.

-3. Daily Assistance: Patients are instructed on how to safely manage daily situations like climbing stairs or lifting.
-Assistive tools like occupational therapy can also be supportive.
+3. Everyday aids: Patients are instructed to safely manage everyday situations such as climbing stairs or lifting.
+Aids such as occupational therapy can also be supportive.

-4. Regular check-ups: Follow-up appointments monitor the healing process.
-X-rays help to check the position and function of the implant.
+4. Regular check-ups: Through follow‑up appointments the healing process is monitored.
+X‑ray images help to check the position and function of the implant.

 A structured rehabilitation program significantly contributes to minimizing complications and quickly restoring quality of life.